radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 The primary source is a virtual view of either an LDAP Backend, Database Backend (a specific object in the database), or a web service backend.

-><span style="color:red">**IMPORTANT NOTE – Deleting an extended join does not remove the entries in the extension storage.
-If you want the extension entries removed, you must do it manually.**
+>[!warning] Deleting an extended join does not remove the entries in the extension storage.
+If you want the extension entries removed, you must do it manually.

 #### Configuration Steps for LDAP Backends